Azadeh-T/custom-python-precinct-retrofit-workflow/README.md

 This repository contains the custom-developed Python workflow used for the manuscript:

-“A microclimate-aware assessment framework for balancing outdoor thermal stress and operational carbon emissions in precinct retrofitting”
+“An integrated microclimate-aware retrofit framework for balancing outdoor thermal stress and operational carbon emissions”

-The workflow supports iterative precinct-scale retrofit assessment by orchestrating Latin Hypercube Sampling, model execution, and post-processing of operational CO₂e and PET-based outdoor thermal-stress indicators.
+The Python code integrates Python scripting, Dragonfly-UWG, Ladybug, and Honeybee/EnergyPlus into a unified pipeline.
+It generates and evaluates retrofit solutions from the defined parameter spaces using Latin Hypercube Sampling method.
+It developed for Latin Hypercube Sampling, model orchestration and simulation execution for a user-defined number of samples.

 ## Purpose